kevinboone/androidmusicserver/README.md

 your device to allow apps from unknown suppliers.
 If you're worried that this app might transmit all your secret passwords to villains, you're welcome to inspect and build the application yourself.

+## Building

+This version of Android Music Sever is designed be built using gradle, the gradle Android plugin, and the Android SDK for API level 31.
+With these things all in place, you should be able to build using:

+    $ ./gradlew build

+You may need to create a `local.properties` file indicating the location of the Android SDK files:

+    sdk.dir=/home/foo/Android/Sdk

+A successful build will produce APK files in `app/build/outputs/apk`.

 ## Permissions